 HOW TO RENT ONE OF OUR PLACES IN ISLA VISTA

 If you’ve never rented an apartment or house before it can be a little scary.
-When you rent from me I will do my best to make it understandable and, hopefully, an enjoyable process for you.
-You or your parent are welcome to contact me with any questions.
+When you rent from us we will do our best to make it understandable and, hopefully, an enjoyable process for you.
+You or your parent are welcome to contact us with any questions.

 The first step is to find a unit that you like.
 The traditional way, going back decades, has been to go knock on the door and ask the current resident if it would be convenient to see the place, or if you could schedule a time to come back.
 You should only do this during daylight hours.
 If no one is home you could leave a note for them to call or text you.
 Sometimes you may see a note on the door, that says to contact the property manager for info on scheduling an appointment.
 If you have trouble connecting with the tenant the next step would be to contact me to step in and arrange a showing.
 It may seem odd to some people that the property manager doesn’t do all of the showings, but it just doesn’t really work well in Isla Vista doing it that way.